funkylarma/adamchamberlin.info/src/pages/about.md

 ![My daughter running with me as I finish a 50k ultra](/images/IMG_0900.jpeg){.wide}

-Welcome to my online playground and sandbox of ideas and musings.
+Welcome to my online playground and sandbox of ideas and musings.{.h3}

 I am the head of development at [Mackman Group](https://mackman.co.uk) and have been tinkering with computers for longer than I can remember.